What to do in Paris

 Another famous church in Paris is the Sacré-Coeur Basilica located on top of Montmartre, the highest point in the city.
 We visited this church 2 times, during both daytime and in the evening.
 From here you have a beautiful view of Paris which is even nicer I think during the evening.

-Montmartre is a very lively neighbourhood and especially known for its gathering of artists.
+Montmartre is a very lively neighborhood and especially known for its gathering of artists.
 A lot of famous artists had studios or worked in or around Montmartre, such as Salvador Dali, Claude Monet, Pablo Picasso, and Piet Mondriaan to name a few.
 Wandering around the streets is a great way to explore this part of Paris.

 Sainte-Chapelle is a royal chapel built in Gothic style located in the courtyard of the royal palace on the île de la cite, not far from The Notre Dame Cathedral.
 It has one of the most exquisite stained glass collection anywhere in the world.
 Upon entering, you will go into the lower chapel which is not as spectacular as what you will see when you take the stairs up.
 You will be surrounded by fifteen huge glass stained windows.
 This was such an amazingly beautiful thing to see that I really recommend it when you are already visited the Notre Dame Cathedral.
 Tickets are 10 euro and although that is not cheap, it is definitely worth it.